 3. Have A Cut Off Time For Caffeine

 By stopping the intake of caffeine at least 6 hours before you go to bed, you can help to minimise sleep problems.

 A huge consumption of caffeine can cause poor sleep quality, anxiety and frequent night time awakenings.
 High doses of caffeine can cause:

 - An increased breathing rate

 Well documented effects of caffeine on sleep are: shorter sleep time, increased light sleep and decreased deep sleep.
 This then leads to more daytime sleepiness.
 Ingesting caffeine makes you feel more alert and energetic; this is not how you want to feel before bed time.

 Using an eye pillow gives you the gentle pressure on your eyelids.
 This stimulates the Vagus nerve that helps to send calming messages down the back of the neck to the shoulders.
 It gives your body permission to relax.
 I find using an eye pillow really beneficial during meditation.

 You can also use pillows that help to align your body, spine to ease pain and make sleeping much more comfortable.
-If you struggle to sleep because of back of hip pain then you should research https://serp.co/best/body-pillow/ and how utilising this will help you sleep better and wake up feeling refreshed.
+If you struggle to sleep because of back of hip pain then you should research body pillows and how utilising them will help you sleep better and wake up feeling refreshed.

 5. Check Your Sleep Environment